RULE 1: RULES

 3.1 INCLUSION OF ITEMS ON CONSENT AGENDA

 The intent of providing a Consent Agenda is to expedite routine business items and provide an atmosphere conducive to concerned and detailed consideration of the most important public matters.
-The Consent Agenda shall contain routine and probable non-controversial items such as informational reports and resolutions, items needing no Board action, communications received and placed on file, and appointments to workshops/committees, as described in Rule 11.
+The Consent Agenda shall contain routine and probable non-controversial items such as informational reports and resolutions, items needing no Board action, grant approvals which do not require any matching funds to be provided by the County, communications received and placed on file, and appointments to committees, as described in Rule 11.

 RULE 4: ORDER OF BUSINESS -- REGULAR MEETINGS

-The business of all regular meetings of the Board of Commissioners shall be considered and transacted in the following order:
+The business of all regular meetings of the Board shall be considered and transacted in the following order:

 4.1 CALL TO ORDER/ROLL CALL BY CLERK